mnylc/mnylc.github.io/_posts/jobs/2017-04-10-ACCESS-SERVICES-LIBRARIAN-FARMINGDALE-STATE-COLLEGE-GREENLEY-LIBRARY.markdown

 layout: post
 title:  "Access Services Librarian - Farmingdale State College, Greenley Library"
 date:   2017-04-10
 excerpt: "Greenley Library is seeking a highly motivated enthusiastic Librarian with a commitment to public service who will oversee the effective management of our Access Services Department, with responsibility for circulation, reserves, and interlibrary loan.

-This is a 12 month, full time, tenure track faculty position, reporting to the Library Director.
+This is a 12 month, full time, tenure track faculty position, reporting to the Library Director...."

-Please see [https://farmingdale.interviewexchange.com/jobofferdetails.jsp?JOBID=83187](https://farmingdale.interviewexchange.com/jobofferdetails.jsp?JOBID=83187) for full description and requirements."
 tag: job
 ---